-Usually life insurance companies take 30-60 days to process a beneficiary’s claim for death benefits, but often payouts get delayed.
-This article explains the various circumstances under which a life insurance may reasonably delay paying your claim.
+Usually, life insurance companies take 30-60 days to process a beneficiary’s claim for death benefits, but payouts get delayed often.
+This article explains the various circumstances under which life insurance may reasonably delay paying your claim.

-If none of these reasons seem to apply to your claim, contact the experienced life insurance lawyers at Boonswang Law.
-We have helped thousands of life insurance beneficiaries nationwide get their payout, and we can help you too.
+If none of these reasons apply to your claim, contact the experienced life insurance lawyers at Boonswang Law.
+We have helped thousands of life insurance beneficiaries nationwide get their payout, and we can help you, too.
 You may even be entitled to interest on your claim for death benefits due to the delay!
 Call us today to discuss your claim – free of charge!

 Why Life Insurance Companies Delay Claims